In this article

 Data example: "Unit 3″, "Acacia Drive", "Dino District".

-The Postcode you enter for each of your organisations will enable Campus to automatically assign a town, county, and region (see above).
 Be sure to leave a gap between each postcode's prefix and suffix.

 Data example: "SW1 1PQ".